-Some kinds of materials are not completely represented in the guide: archival materials that have not yet been cataloged, many photographs, correspondence, and books.
+Many things in the collections don't appear yet in the Guide, such as archival materials that have not yet been cataloged, many photographs, correspondence, and books.

 If a place is not marked on the map, there may still be materials at the APS that are from there.
 This map interface shows materials that have clear information indicating that they were recorded at a specific place.

 The APS Center for Native American and Indigenous Research (CNAIR) serves all people interested in using the Library & Museum's resources.
 We welcome all questions and are eager to assist in locating materials.
-Contact Brian Carpenter, Curator of Native American Materials (email@example.com), for more information.
+Contact Brian Carpenter, Curator of Indigenous Materials ([email protected]), for more information.

 We also encourage you to also take a look at our video tutorial on Finding and Requesting Indigenous Archival Materials at the APS Library & Museum.